Plain tobacco packaging: Opposition

 In July 2012 it was reported that the American lobbying organisation American Legislative Exchange Council (ALEC) had launched a worldwide campaign against plain packaging of cigarettes.
 With the backing of tobacco companies and other corporate interests, it targeted governments planning to introduce bans on cigarette branding, including the UK and Australia.
 Tobacco companies were also reported to have provided legal advice and funding to Ukraine and Honduras governments to launch a complaint in the World Trade Organization (WTO) on the grounds that the Australian legislation is contrary to a WTO intellectual property agreement.
 WTO complaints must be made by Governments, not companies.
 British American Tobacco confirmed that they were helping Ukraine meet legal costs in their case against Australia.

 By May 2013 Cuba, Ukraine, Honduras and the Dominican Republic challenged Australia's rules through the WTO by filing requests for consultations, the first step in challenging Australia's tobacco-labelling laws at the WTO A request for consultations opened a 60-day negotiation window after which a formal complaint could be filed which, if successful, might have led to increased tariffs on Australian exports.
 On 28 May 2015 Ukraine, which exports no tobacco to Australia, decided to suspend its WTO action initiated by the previous Ukrainian government.
 The packaging of Cuban cigars is considered to contribute significantly to sales.

 In June 2018, the WTO panel rejected the claims of the plaignants.
 Regarding the Agreement on Technical Barriers to Trade, the panel concludes that plain packaging restricts trade only insofar as it reduces consumption, which is the legitimate objective of the measure.
 As for the TRIPS Agreement, it observes that "TRIPS does not provide for a right to use a trademark", but prevents other companies from using them.
-In June 2020, the Appellate Body rejects an appeal formed by Honduras and the Dominican Republic against the panel decision.
+In June 2020, the Appellate Body rejected an appeal formed by Honduras and the Dominican Republic against the panel decision.